Muhammad Umaru Ndagi: Academic prizes and awards

 Ndagi earned the Islamic Publications Bureau Award for the Best Graduating Student in B. Ed Islamic Studies from the Ahmadu Bello University, Zaria, Nigeria, in 1990.
 While graduating in 1985 with the Nigerian Certificate in Education (NCE) from the Niger State College of Education, Minna, Niger State, he also earned the prize for the Best Graduating Student in Arabic Language.
 He received the General Mamman Vatsa Literary Award in 2011 from Nupe Foundation (Ninibo Nupe) at the 3rd Nupe Festival in Bida, Niger State, Nigeria.
 Ndagi was presented with a Meritorious Service Award in 2013 by the Abuja branch of the Nigeria Association of Teachers of Arabic and Islamic Studies (NATAIS).
 He also received a Merit Award in 2004 for the Longest Serving Academic Staff at the 20th Anniversary of Federal Government College, Kwali, Abuja.
 He was honoured by the Nigerian Students Union in Sudan with a Merit award in 1995.
 Ndagi is married with children.

+In recognition of his contributions to knowledge, Professor Ndagi received a fellowship award, "Fellow of Arabic Studies in Nigeria (FASIN)" in February 2025 from the Academic Society for Arabic Language and Literature in Nigeria (ASALLIN).